itz-A53-K/k_collab/README.md

 # K-Collab

-K-Collab is a collaborative platform with a Django REST backend and Tkinter desktop client that includes user management, team management, task management, and real-time chat functionality.
+K-Collab is a collaborative platform with a Django REST backend and Tkinter desktop client that includes user management, team management, task management, and real-time chat functionality using WebSockets.

 ## Features

-- User Authentication with JWT Tokens
+- User Authentication with Token-based Authentication
-- Team Management with Group Chat Integration
+- Team Management with Integrated Group Chats
-- Task & Subtask Management
+- Task & Subtask Management System
-- Individual & Group Chat Functionality
+- Real-time Individual & Group Chat functionality using WebSockets
 - Desktop Client UI with Tkinter
+- Real-time Message Updates and Notifications

 ## Installation